 Lackluster power generation in the thigh, butt and back muscles led to an overcompensation in the shoulder.
 He also tended to drop his elbow and throw with more displacement of the elbow when tired or unfocused.
 This was creating increased stress on the shoulder and elbow.
 An imbalance of arm velocity is developmentally normal for a 9/10-year-old and is fixable in a gifted and coachable student-athlete.

-- Chronic shoulder problems
+- Chronic shoulder pain and problems

 Physical exam findings consistent with mild, chronic and repetitive shoulder impingement, likely as result of sloppy arm control during follow through set up by imperfect mechanics from cocking phase through delivery.
 He also has congenital shoulder laxity (multidirectional instability or MDI).
 This is consistent with his mother being a hitter in volleyball and also consistent with his ability to put his shoulder through a large range of motion, which in part correlates with arm and ball velocity.